cuebyte/pages/content/post/apache-http-logging-with-utf8.md

 }
 ```

 I don't know why it only supports ASCII here, it is already 2018… And the library even don't support any configuration to tuning the encoding or implements.
-So I made an implement by myself, to overwrite —— copy the source code to our project with the same package name, and simply change the logging code.
+So I made an implement by myself, to overwrite the Wire.java file — copy the source code to our project with the same package name, and simply change the logging code.

 In my case, I modified the code as below: